 We didn’t want to live a life full of debt and other negative consequences that came with it.
 So, we decided to pay it off.
 We did it in 2.5 years.

-We also managed to saved at least $75K during that time.
+We also managed to save at least $75K during that time.
 Yes, we managed to pay off debt of ours to the tune of $40K and saved at least $75K, at the same time, in 2.5 years.

 In this post, I like to share with you some of the ways you can adopt to pay off debt.
+These are the ones we used to help us pay off our debt fast.

 - Personal Loan Calculator For All Situations